-Taikokoro Inc coordinates regular practice sessions of traditional Japanese drumming styles and regularly invites senseis to come to Australia to teach deeper technique and pass on the traditional origins of their taiko.
+Taikokoro Inc coordinates regular practice sessions of traditional Japanese drumming styles including

 Australia Miyake Kai

 Miyake Taiko consists of a few simple and catchy rhythm patterns.
 You can learn and enjoy playing it after only a couple of lessons.
 This style is performed on a drum that is positioned “sideways” and on a low drum stand.
 You will find that it is a fun team workout!

 Miyake Taiko is formally known as “Miyake-jima Kamitsuki Mikoshi Daiko”.
 It is a traditional Japanese drumming style which is now known throughout the world, primarily thanks to international concert tours by the taiko performing arts ensemble, “Kodo”.
 The name “Miyake” comes from Miyake-jima, an island located about 180km south of Tokyo, where Miyake Taiko first originated.

 Australia Miyake Kai was formed as a group in Melbourne in 2012.
 Our primary motivation is to enable people from different backgrounds to practice Miyake Taiko together.
 At our practice sessions, all levels practice together.
 We encourage each other and work towards individual goals such as stamina and form.

 Australia Miyake Kai is officially recognized by Miyake-jima Geino Doshi-kai in Japan (https://miyaketaiko.com/en/), together with sister practice groups in Singapore and the U.S.A..

 Melbourne practice sessions are updated regularly on our calendar.

 Shome Shome Club meets monthly to practice Hachijo and Kanju Daiko styles of taiko playing.